vitiral/artifact/src/cmd/data/tutorial.md

    `reqs/`.
 Notice that invalid names blink red on your terminal and you get
     WARN messages.
 You can use this feature to help you ensure your artifact links are correct.
+ 3. we will be learning about `rst check` in the next step.
+Try it now with the changes you've made

 --------------------------------------------------
-# Tutorial Stage 5: handling errors
+## Tutorial Stage 5: handling errors
-> Run `rst tutorial 5` to start this stage of the tutorial
+> **Run `rst tutorial 5` to start this stage of the tutorial**

 A few changes have been made to your local directory:
  - `reqs/load.toml` has been changed to have a bunch of errors